thehuntedpie/vs-mods-for-noobs/README.md

 # VS Mods for Noobs

+!
+WARNING !
+This is a work in progress!
+Please use caution when running scripts in ./scripts directory and report issues you find with mods

 The purpose of this repo is to teach modding for Vintage Story through ordered examples with increasing complexity

 ## Recommended Pre-requisites